-Panama’s intellectual property laws provide mechanisms for the registration, enforcement, and protection of intellectual property rights.
-The Panamanian government agency responsible for overseeing intellectual property matters is the General Directorate of Intellectual Property (DIGERPI) under the Ministry of Commerce and Industries.
-DIGERPI handles the registration and administration of patents, trademarks, and copyrights in Panama
+The entity responsible for the administration and supervision of these rights is the General Directorate of Intellectual Property (DIGERPI), attached to the Ministry of Commerce and Industries, the body in charge of the registration and control of patents, trademarks, and copyrights in the country.

 All artistic works such as literary, are developments of human knowledge that have abstract values themselves because they are likely to represent a translatable active in money, and consequently demand for its heritage value care to be untapped illegally and unjustly by others who do not have ownership of those rights.